Debugging Spectrum Programs

 z88dk-gdb -d /dev/cu.usbmodem00015 -x your_program.sym

-Note: Spectranext exposes three CDC interfaces:
+Note: Spectranext exposes a single unified CDC interface that handles:

 Using z88dk-gdb